 On December 17, 2019, Judge McCafferty established procedures for choosing the first two cases to be tried, and scheduled the first bellwether trial to begin on May 20, 2020.
 On February 6, 2020, the parties moved to revise the pretrial schedule and push the first bellwether trial back to September 16, 2020.

 Atrium moved to extend all pretrial deadlines and push the first bellwether trial back to January 2021, citing the effects of the pandemic on the availability of medical and regulatory experts and their ability to prepare for trial.
 Judge McCafferty extended some deadlines without changing the trial date but has eventually had to bow to reality and delay those trials.
 The Barron trial was scheduled to begin with jury selection on July 7, 2021, but less than two weeks before trial lawyers for Ms. Barron and Atrium told the Court the parties had agreed to settle the case.
 The court canceled the Barron trial dates and gave the parties thirty days (until July 26, 2021) to finalize the settlement.
-No trial dates have been set for the Luna or Shumaker cases.
+That deadline was later extended to August 9, 2021, and they did reach agreement.
+The Barron case was dismissed on August 12, 2021.

 The Ethicon MDL has grown to include more than 3,700 separate cases claiming that Ethicon, Inc. (the manufacturer) and its parent company Johnson & Johnson defectively designed, manufactured, and labeled the PHYSIOMESH Flexible Composite Mesh (“the Physiomesh”)1, which then injured the plaintiffs after their surgeries.